GypsyTheDj/My-PortFolio/README.md

 However, if you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-

-- Giving proper credit when you use github-readme-stats on your readme, linking back to it :D
+- Giving proper credits when you using it.
 - Starring and sharing the project :rocket:
 - [Buy me Coffee 😉](https://www.paypal.com/donate?hosted_button_id=BM99ZF52TE97E) - You can make one-time donations via PayPal.
 I'll probably buy coffee :coffee: